linuxserver/docker-documentation/docs/general/swag.md

 Then we'll fire up the container via `docker-compose up -d`

 After the container is started, we'll watch the logs with `docker logs swag -f`.
-We'll see some initialization and then we will see the validation steps.
-After all the steps, it should print `Server ready` in the logs.
+After some init steps, we'll notice that the container will give an error during validation due to wrong credentials.
+That's because we didn't enter the correct credentials for the Cloudflare API yet.
+We can browse to the location `/config/dns-conf` which is mapped from the host location (according to above settings) `/home/aptalca/appdata/swag/dns-conf/` and edit the correct ini file for our dns provider.
+For DuckDNS, we'll enter our API token.
+The API token can be retrieved from the DuckDNS admin interface.

-Now we can access the webserver by browsing to `https://www.linuxserver-test.duckdns.org`.
+Once we enter the credentials into the ini file, we'll restart the docker container via `docker restart swag` and again watch the logs.
+After successful validation, we should see the notice `Server ready` and our webserver should be up and accessible at `https://www.linuxserver-test.duckdns.org`.

 !!! warning
     Due to a DuckDNS limitation, our cert only covers the wildcard subdomains, but it doesn't cover the main url.
 So if we try to access `https://linuxserver-test.duckdns.org`, we'll see a browser warning about an invalid ssl cert.
 But accessing it through the `www` (or `ombi` or any other) subdomain should work fine.